dan-fritchman/CtCI-6th-Edition-Rust/readme.md

 ## Goals

 These solutions are intended to be a combo demonstration of McDowell's problems and the Rust language.
 They primarily intend to:

 - Above all, solve each of the problems
-- Demonstrating idiomatic Rust style and design patterns
+- Demonstrate idiomatic Rust style and design patterns
   - Prominent example: many of `CtCI`'s problems feature linked lists, trees, and graphs, the data structures which most commonly vex new adopters of Rust's ownership system.
 Solutions use a combination of popular patterns including index-references and `Rc<RefCell>`
 - Demonstrate other best language-practices, such as thorough documentation of each public entity, unit testing, linting via `clippy`, and other code-quality tools.